mohrash92/technical-assignment-fe/README.md

 # Technical Assignment for Frontend

 ## Development Start up
 - In terms of the structure, I have not changed anything major.
 I am using my own implementation so the testing/running development env should be the same as before.
-So just make sure you have ran `npm install && npm run dev`
+So just make sure you have ran `yarn install && yarn run dev`

 ## How to play
 - Play against the computer: